SixLeopard/FloodHelp/FrontEnd/flood-help/README.md

 Scan the QR code provided by Expo after running the expo start command.

+Please note that development has been done primarily for Android - while most features will work on IOS you may experience some bugs relating to formatting and styling of screens.

 # API Integration

 This project consumes several backend API endpoints to fetch flood reports, real-time alerts, and historical flood data, etc.